Home of the Wildebeest migration / Kenya’s Wildlife Gem

-Established in 1961, the Masai Mara game reserve is one of Kenya’s most celebrated and probably strongest nature sanctuary in Africa.
+The Masai Mara Game Reserve is Kenya’s most celebrated and one of the strongest nature sanctuary in Kenya.

 The Reserve is dominated by open grassland, with a great distribution of rocky hills, thorny acacia forests, and savannah woodland as urged by the Nilotic name Mara, which means noticed.